 It took a 7-foot diameter wok-style pot to slow cook the soothing stew of basmati rice, mung beans, ghee, spices, and vegetables.
-Khichdi has been revered as a healing food since ancient times for its wonderful virtue of being extremely easy to digest.
+Khichdi has been revered as a healing food in India since ancient times for its wonderful virtue of being extremely easy to digest.

-What Exactly Is Khichdi?
+What exactly Is khichdi?

 Khichdi is one of India’s most ancient foods.
 It makes perfect sense that the ancients embraced this dish.
 It is a complete vegetarian protein in a single pot that would have been cooked over an open hearth fire.